SaadShaya7/OMR/README.md

 # OMR Checker
+This Repo is a fork of the original [https://github.com/Udayraj123/OMRChecker](OMRChecker), Refactored to follow best practices, and modified to work as flask api.
 Read OMR sheets fast and accurately using a scanner 🖨 or your phone 🤳.

 ## What is OMR?